sapegin/washingcode-book/manuscript/160_Footer.md

 # Conclusion

 All the topics covered in this book, aren’t hard rules, but ideas for possible improvements.
-When I say _avoid conditions, mutations, reassignments, or something else_, I don’t mean _never use them_, more like _there might be a better solution_.
+When I say _avoid conditions, mutation, reassignments, or something else_, I don’t mean _never use them_, more like _there might be a better solution_.

 There are valid use cases for all programming techniques, maybe even `goto`, who knows.
 I’m probably too young to know.
 The only certain thing is that the answer to any question about programming is: _it depends_.
 No matter how many likes this solution has on Stack Overflow, it may not be the best choice for your case.